-- When responding to concerns relating to child on child sexual violence or harassment, SST Maidstone will follow the guidance outlined in Part Five of KCSIE and the DfE 'Sexual Violence and Sexual Harassment Between Children in Schools and Colleges' guidance. - SST Maidstone recognises that sexual violence and sexual abuse, and all staff will maintain an attitude of 'that could happen here'.
-Valley Invicta Primary School at SST Maidstone recognises sexual violence and sexual harassment can occur between two children of any age and sex.
+• When responding to concerns relating to child on child sexual violence or harassment, Valley Park School will follow the guidance outlined in Part Five of KCSIE and the DfE 'Sexual Violence and Sexual Harassment Between Children in Schools and Colleges' guidance.

+- Valley Park School recognises that sexual violence and sexual abuse, and all staff will maintain an attitude of 'that could happen here'.
+Valley Park School recognises sexual violence and sexual harassment can occur between two children of any age and sex.
 It can occur through a group of children sexually assaulting or sexually harassing a single child or group of children and can occur online and face to face (both physically and verbally).
-Sexual violence and sexual harassment is never acceptable. - All victims of sexual violence or sexual harassment will be reassured that they are being taken seriously and that they will be supported and kept safe.
-A victim will never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment or be made to feel ashamed for making a report. - Abuse that occurs online or outside the school will not be dismissed or down-played and will be treated equally seriously and in line with relevant policies/procedures. - Valley Invicta Primary School at SST Maidstone recognises that the law is in place to protect children and young people rather than criminalise them, and this will be explained in such a way to pupils/students that avoids alarming or distressing them. - Valley Invicta Primary School at SST Maidstone recognises that an initial disclosure to a trusted adult may only be the first incident reported, rather than representative of a singular incident and that trauma can impact memory so children may not be able to recall all details or timeline of abuse.
-All staff will be aware certain children may face additional barriers to telling someone, for example, because of their vulnerability, disability, sex, ethnicity, and/or sexual orientation.

-- When there has been a report of sexual violence or harassment, the DSL will make an immediate risk and needs assessment which will be considered on a case-by-case basis, which explores how best to support and protect the victim and the alleged perpetrator (and any other children involved/impacted), in line with Part 5 of KCSIE and relevant local/national guidance and support, for example, KCSMP procedures. - The risk and needs assessment will be recorded and kept under review and will consider the victim (especially their protection and support), the alleged perpetrator, and all other children and staff, and any actions that are required to protect them; - Any concerns involving an online element will take place in accordance with relevant local/national guidance and advice. - Reports will initially be managed internally by the school and where necessary will be referred to Integrated Children's Services and/or the Police. - The decision making and required action taken will vary on a case by case basis, but will be informed by the wishes of the victim, the nature of the alleged incident (including whether a crime may have been committed), the ages and developmental stages of the children involved, any power imbalance, if the alleged incident is a one-off or a sustained pattern of abuse, if there are any ongoing risks to the victim, other children, adult students or school/college staff, and, any other related issues or wider context. - If at any stage the DSL is unsure how to proceed, advice will be sought from the Front Door Service.
+Sexual violence and sexual harassment is never acceptable. - Abuse that occurs online or outside the school will not be dismissed or down-played and will be treated equally seriously and in line with relevant policies/procedures. - Valley Park School recognises that the law is in place to protect children and young people rather than criminalise them, and this will be explained in such a way to pupils/students that avoids alarming or distressing them. - Valley Park School recognises that an initial disclosure to a trusted adult may only be the first incident reported, rather than representative of a singular incident and that trauma can impact memory so children may not be able to recall all details or timeline of abuse.
+All staff will be aware certain children may face additional barriers to telling someone, for example, because of their vulnerability, disability, sex, ethnicity, and/or sexual orientation. - When there has been a report of sexual violence or harassment, the DSL will make an immediate risk and needs assessment which will be considered on a case-by-case basis, which explores how best to support and protect the victim and the alleged perpetrator (and any other children involved/impacted), in line with Part 5 of KCSIE and relevant local/national guidance and support, for example, KCSMP procedures. - The risk and needs assessment will be recorded and kept under review and will consider the victim (especially their protection and support), the alleged perpetrator, and all other children and staff, and any actions that are required to protect them; - Any concerns involving an online element will take place in accordance with relevant local/national guidance and advice. - Reports will initially be managed internally by the school and where necessary will be referred to Integrated Children's Services and/or the Police. - The decision making and required action taken will vary on a case by case basis, but will be informed by the wishes of the victim, the nature of the alleged incident (including whether a crime may have been committed), the ages and developmental stages of the children involved, any power imbalance, if the alleged incident is a one-off or a sustained pattern of abuse, if there are any ongoing risks to the victim, other children, adult students or school/college staff, and, any other related issues or wider context.

+If at any stage the DSL is unsure how to proceed, advice will be sought from the Front Door Service.